-Dining options abound at the Suncoast.
+Dining options abound at the Suncoast, whether you need to feed the family or indulge in more adult fare.
 SC Prime Steakhouse & Bar combines an unforgettable view of the Las Vegas valley with a fine selection of USDA prime aged beef dishes.
-Salvatore's is a charming Italian-themed restaurant, and Coasta Cantina serves up traditional Mexican favorites.
+Salvatore's is a charming Italian-themed restaurant.
 The upscale St. Tropez International Buffet boasts seven unique food stations.
-And several eateries, such as Cafe Siena, T.G.I.
-Friday's and Bagel Corner Deli & Bakery, keep guests who are looking for a quick bite satisfied.
+And several eateries, such as The Game and Bagel Corner Deli & Bakery, are perfect for a casual family dining experience.

 If you’re traveling without kids, or you’ve just left them in the room to entertain themselves with their phones and tablets that they’ve probably had since they were two, Pure Salon & Spa provides exquisite pampering to melt away all the stress of trying to get those devices out of the kids’ hands.
 The fitness center is open 24 hours a day.
 And the casino at the Suncoast is a whopping 95,000 square feet, with more than 2,000 video poker and slot machines, 34 table games and a 150-seat race and sports book.
 The only thing you’ll be missing about the family is that whole love and affection stuff.

 Set into the modern neighborhood of Summerlin (about 35 minutes from the Las Vegas Strip), Suncoast is a warm and inviting resort perfect for families, older travelers or anyone who cares more about golf and lounging by the pool than clubbing or people watching on the Strip.
 With easy access to the rest of the city via the beautiful Summerlin Parkway, Suncoast is connected to the Vegas mentality, yet soothing enough to stand on its own.